Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ## Set up Wi-Fi

 This section is not applicable if you want to connect your device to the SmartThings Cloud.
-In case of SmartThings devices, the device enables SoftAP mode during setup, therefore, you need not switch to Wi-Fi separately.
+In case of SmartThings devices, the device enables SoftAP mode during setup.
+Therefore, you need not switch to Wi-Fi separately.

 You can set up a Wi-Fi connection by running `wifi_manager_test` and entering the options `1 > 3 > 9 > b > c`.
 If you set up the connection once, it reconnects automatically the next time you power cycle the device.